 Immersive Course Work

-@WashULaw’s high-quality, rigorous course work is designed by our School of Law faculty to equip students with a comprehensive understanding of U.S. law without having to pursue a full J.D. degree in the U.S. Course topics include the U.S. legal system, intellectual property and legal responsibility.
+The high-quality, rigorous course work is designed by our School of Law faculty to equip students with a comprehensive understanding of the law.
 Additionally, we offer a wide range of electives so that students can customize their learning to their career goals.

 Courses are organized so that students can learn asynchronously, accessing course material from a smartphone or computer 24/7.
 The course work completed outside of class prepares students for the weekly live class sessions, where they are challenged to apply what they have learned and engage with classmates.
 To inform their legal writing and research, students also have access to the legal research databases LexisNexis and Westlaw.
 These databases, which are used by lawyers and law firms, allow students to view legal resources such as cases, state and federal statutes, administrative codes, public records, law journals, law reviews, and legal forms.

 Multi-Platform Accessiblity: Log on to our online classroom via a computer, tablet or mobile device.